Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Real-world experimental results

 \section{Real-world experimental results}

 In this section, we validate the key ideas of the approach presented in this paper via real-world experiments on a quadrotor tail-sitter UAV.
 The algorithms of trajectory generation, flatness transform and global tracking controller are implemented to enable the vehicle to perform aggressive agile flights.
-Extensive challenging indoor and outdoor field tests are demonstrated, including agile $SE(3)$ flight through consecutive narrow windows, typical tail-sitter maneuvers (transition, level flight and loiter), and extremely aggressive aerobatics (Wingover, Loop, Vertical Eight and Cuban Eight).
+Extensive challenging indoor and outdoor field tests are demonstrated, including agile $SE(3)$ flight through consecutive narrow windows, typical tail-sitter maneuvers (transition, level flight and loiter), and extremely aggressive aerobatics (Wingover, Loop, Vertical Eight, Cuban Eight, and their combo).
+All experiments are successfully tested at least three times for initial verification, data collection, and video record.